-The theatre group Volpe Bianca (Sassari) will produce a film tailor-made to the themes of the REstART Festival, particularly on the need to repair some of the old historical wounds of their land, Sardinia, and the sufferings of its inhabitants, reflecting on ideas for healing and reparation.
-This will be a unique piece presented for our festival: it will be available in the beginning of December.
+Viviana Sanna, in cooperation with the theatre group Volpe Bianca (Sassari), produced the film "Clouds", tailor-made to the themes of the REstART Festival, particularly on the need to repair some of the old historical wounds of their land, Sardinia, and the sufferings of its inhabitants, reflecting on ideas for healing and reparation.
+This is a unique piece presented for our festival: only registered participants receive the password to watch the film.

-The video will be shot in Rebeccu, a medieval ghost village surrounded by a forest, about 50km from Sassari, which is rather unique in its energy and history.
+The video was shot in Rebeccu, a medieval ghost village surrounded by a forest, about 50km from Sassari, which is rather unique in its energy and history.

 The legend says that around 1400, the daughter of the king of Rebeccu, princess Donoria, was accused of witchcraft by the villagers, who forced the king, her father, to repudiate her and send her out of the village.
 Donoria left the village by horse, angry and in pain, and launched a curse, which condemned Rebeccu to never build more than 30 houses.
 In fact, the village did not grow anymore, victim of terrible famines and pestilences, which drastically reduced the number of its inhabitants and its houses, until it was completely abandoned.